sigsum/sigsum/doc/design.md

 	[witness cosigning](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7546521).
 - **No cryptographic agility**: the only supported signature schemes and hash functions are Ed25519 and SHA256.
 Not having any cryptographic agility makes protocols and data formats simpler and more secure.
+The used signing format is compatible with OpenSSH and can easily be modelled with the below parsers.
 - **Simple (de)serialization parsers:** complex (de)serialization parsers
 increase attack surfaces and make the system more difficult to use in constrained environments.
 Signed and logged data can be (de)serialized using